olpeh/olpeh.github.io/_posts/2021-02-02-conventions-dont-matter.md

 author_twitter: '0lpeh'
 tags: conventions teamwork practises
 image: '/images/16-conventions/myway.jpg'
-altText: 'Photo of an ongoing renovation inside a building'
+altText: 'Photo of two signs that point to different directions.
+One says my way and the other one says highway.'
 credits: 'Photo by Rommel Davila on Unsplash'
 ---